TralahM/blackhat-go/README.md

 * Chapter 12: Windows: System Interaction and Analysis
 * Chapter 13: Steganography: Hiding Data
 * Chapter 14: Command and Control: Building a RAT

+# Legal Notice
+This repository uses third-party APIs and AI models and is not associated with or endorsed by the API providers or the original developers of the models.
+This project is intended for educational purposes only.

+Please note the following:

+Disclaimer: The APIs, services, and trademarks mentioned in this repository belong to their respective owners.
+This project is not claiming any right over them.

+Responsibility: The author of this repository is not responsible for any consequences arising from the use or misuse of this repository or the content provided by the third-party APIs and any damage or losses caused by users' actions.

+Educational Purposes Only: This repository and its content are provided strictly for educational purposes.
+By using the information and code provided, users acknowledge that they are using the APIs and models at their own risk and agree to comply with any applicable laws and regulations.